gelmio/oblivious-svelte/oblivious/Oblivious.md

 Over the last few days I’ve ridden through - and out of - Cote d'Ivoire, with barely a hitch; no issues with the cops, military, anyone.
 I’ve got a new visa in my passport for Togo.
 The only flaky moment was when my clutch cable snapped in a place called Abidjan; the skyscrapered "true capital" of Ivory Coast.
-I’d never really paid that much attention to the clutch cable, but it essentially connected the hand lever on the handle bars to the engine in much the same way that a those steel wires on a bicycle connect your handles to the brakes.
+I’d never really paid that much attention to the clutch cable, but it essentially connects the hand lever on the handle bars to the engine in much the same way that a those steel wires on a bicycle connect your handles to the brakes.
 I’m lucky enough to have a spare. *Two spares,* even.
 Easy enough then...
 *Nope.*
 For the life of me I couldn't figure the bloody thing out.
 After hours of sitting on the floor, hours of looking at the spare and the existing cable, hours of scratching my head, hours in the blazing, maddening heat, I was no closer to fixing the thing.